bradonomics/bradonomics.com/index.md

 permalink: /
 ---

-Welcome to Bradonomics, the personal website of Brad West.
-What you'll find here is mostly random; things I find interesting or things I've learned.
+Hello and welcome to Bradonomics, my name is Brad West.
+I write [code](https://github.com/bradonomics).
+I play [Brazilian Jiu-Jitsu](https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu).
+I'm enamored of [Permaculture](https://en.wikipedia.org/wiki/Permaculture).
+I [read books](https://www.goodreads.com/bradonomics) now and then.
+I pronounce gif with a soft g like you're supposed to.

-## About Brad
+## About Brad (The Long Version)

 I grew up in Alabama.
 My formative years in the south of the state, my highschool years in the north.
 Both places were rural.
 The town where I went to highschool was about 30,000 people.
 I lived about fifteen minutes outside that town.
 I could see my neighbors house, but it was far enough I couldn't hear them.
 It's weird to write about this in the past tense.
 My parents still live there and it's still where I think of as "home" since I've yet to buy my own place, but I haven't lived there since 1998.